see a class in a way no teacher can: as a new learner. With

 credit" is intended to "substitute" for low scores,

 exercises are part of the required curriculum and must be completed

 to be eligible for substitute credit.

 (zero) grade will not be eligible for substitution.
+Credit

-substitute credit activity is entirely optional, is intended as an incentive to
+credit activity is entirely optional, is intended as an incentive to

-further student learning (not buffer student grades),
+further student learning (not buffer student grades), and is undertaken

-you acknowledge and agree that your submissions do not contain confidential or proprietary
+and agree that your submissions do not contain confidential or proprietary